BlueQuartzSoftware/simplnx/docs/Build_From_Source.md

 ## Adding Plugins ##

-By default the **only** plugin that is compiled is the `ComplexCore` plugin.
-If you would like to build any of the additional plugins you can provide additional arguments to the configuration command. **NOTE** For the `COMPLEX_EXTRA_PLUGINS` CMake argument, if you have multiple plugins separate each with a `;` character (which is why we double quote the value for the COMPLEX_EXTRA_PLUGINS variable.)
+By default the **only** plugin that is compiled is the `SimplnxCore` plugin.
+If you would like to build any of the additional plugins you can provide additional arguments to the configuration command. **NOTE** For the `SIMPLNX_EXTRA_PLUGINS` CMake argument, if you have multiple plugins separate each with a `;` character (which is why we double quote the value for the SIMPLNX_EXTRA_PLUGINS variable.)

 ### ITKImageProcessing ###

-This plugin gives complex access to the ability to read/write images and use the **ITK** library to process images.
+This plugin gives simplnx access to the ability to read/write images and use the **ITK** library to process images.

 There are 2 arguments that need to be added to the CMake configuration command

-+ `-DCOMPLEX_EXTRA_PLUGINS="ITKImageProcessing"`
++ `-DSIMPLNX_EXTRA_PLUGINS="ITKImageProcessing"`
 + `-DVCPKG_MANIFEST_FEATURES="tests;parallel;itk"`

 ### OrientationAnalysis ###

-This plugin gives complex the ability to process typical EBSD style of data.
+This plugin gives simplnx the ability to process typical EBSD style of data.

-+ `-DCOMPLEX_EXTRA_PLUGINS="OrientationAnalysis"`
++ `-DSIMPLNX_EXTRA_PLUGINS="OrientationAnalysis"`
 + `-DVCPKG_MANIFEST_FEATURES="tests;parallel;ebsd"`

 ## VCPKG Options ##